jwalton/rust-book-abridged/docs/ch19/ch19-03-advanced-types.md

 In the [previous section](./ch19-02-advanced-traits.md#using-the-newtype-pattern-to-implement-external-traits-on-external-types), we discussed using the _newtype_ pattern to wrap an existing type in a tuple.

 The newtype pattern is useful in a few other scenarios too.
-If we create a `Millimeter` type:
+If we create a `Millisecond` type:

 ```rust
 struct Millisecond(u32);